-Note that if groups are not created, anyone with an approved domain set up could be able to access Concord, From there, they will be automatically assigned as a user in your Concord account and given a seat and you will be billed accordingly if additional seats are not available in your account.
+If groups are not created, anyone with an approved domain set up could be able to access Concord, From there, they will be automatically assigned as a user in your Concord account and given a seat, and you will be billed accordingly if additional seats are not available in your account.

-If you get a popup to test Single Sign-On, select “No, I’ll test later”
+- If a popup appears to test Single Sign-On, select No. I’ll test later.